-- Select Terms of Service and click Create Cluster.Note It takes approximately 10 minutes for the system to create a Kubernetes cluster that consists of multiple nodes.
+- Select Terms of Service and click Create Cluster.Note It takes approximately 10 minutes for the system to create a managed Kubernetes cluster that contains multiple nodes.

 - Click View Logs in the Actions column.
-On the Log Information page, you can view cluster logs.
+On the Log Information page, you can view the cluster log.
 To view detailed log information, click Stack events.

 Click Details in the Actions column.
-On the details page, click the Basic Information tab to view basic information about the cluster and click the Connection Information tab to view information about connections to the cluster.The following information is displayed.
+On the details page of the cluster, click the Basic Information tab to view basic information about the cluster and click the Connection Information tab to view information about how to connect to the cluster.The following information is displayed.

-- API Server Public Endpoint: the IP address and port that the Kubernetes API server uses to provide services
+- API Server Public Endpoint: the IP address and port that the API server uses to provide services over the Internet.

-over the Internet.
-It allows you to manage the cluster by using kubectl or other tools
+It allows you to manage the cluster by using kubectl or other tools on your terminal

 Bind EIP and Unbind EIP: These options are available to only managed Kubernetes clusters.